nsxz/RE_Plugins/IDA_JScript_w_DukDbg/README.txt

    Duk4VB.dll     - C dll
    dukDbg.ocx     - activex

-Most of the activeX dependancies are included in the IDA_JScript directory along with an install.bat script to register them.
+An installer can be found in the binary_snapshot directory to register all dependancies.

 The duktape dll and ocx can be found here:

 https://github.com/dzzie/duk4vb

-You may have to recompile this project to match the ocx version since binary compatability has not yet been set on the ocx.
-Once I get everything where I know there wont be any more interface changes then I will create an installer for this.
-For now you will have to do it manually. (rememebr to run regsvr32 from a 32bit process with run as admin privs)
+If you get to compiling the ocx's on your own remember versions have to match since binary compatability has not yet been set on the ocx.
+(rememebr to run regsvr32 from a 32bit process with run as admin privs)

 what is this?